Voter-Science/trc.runplugin/README.md

-# trc.runplugin
-Simple NPM package to support running TRC plugins locally for debug purposes.
+# trc.runpluginSimple NPM package to support running TRC plugins locally for debug purposes.

-Plugins are just static HTML and JScript, so they can be easily hosted by a NPM Express static file server.

-See https://github.com/Voter-Science/TrcPluginTemplate for more details about TRC plugins.
+This runs the TRC login flow (https://github.com/Voter-Science/TrcLibNpm/wiki/Authentication ) and provides a basic selector for list of sheets.
+It then  then invokes PluginMain(). https://github.com/Voter-Science/TrcPluginTemplate for more details about TRC plugins.